calculix/cae/README.md

 - Calculix keywords hierarchy with all attributes is maintaned in [editable XML file](ccx_kom.xml).

 - "New keyword" dialog shows apropriate chapter of the official [HTML documentation](doc).
-It could be hidden if not needed.

 - INP format for all needs: program parses .inp-file and generates model on the fly, so separate format for the model is not needed.
 Final model is saved also with .inp format ready to be calculated by CalculiX.

-- [Solid mesh parser](ccx_mesh.py) with ability to highlight surfaces, node and element sets after mesh import.
-Supports includes in the input file.
+- [Solid mesh parser](ccx_mesh.py) supports includes in the input file.
 Tested on the all official CacluliX examples.
 See [tests.log](tests.log).

+- Surfaces and sets of the imported mesh could be highlighted in the [VTK widget](ccx_vtk.py).

-- Application's global settings are maintained in [simple editable text file](ccx_settings.env) with Python syntax.
+- Application's global settings are maintained in [editable env-file](ccx_settings.env) with Python syntax.
 Settings are automatically saved during the workflow.

 - [Optimal job management](ccx_job.py): run analysis directly from GUI - you'll be notified on job completion, open results in GraphiX or convert to VTU format and open it in [Paraview](https://www.paraview.org).